modular/modular/KGEN/docs/MojoREPL.md

 environment.
 For example, any variables, functions, or imports defined within a python expression are directly available for access by future Mojo expressions.

+### `%cd`

+Change the current working directory.

+This command automatically maintains an internal list of directories you visit during the REPL session.
+Usage:

+- `%cd 'dir'`: change to directory `dir` and push it on the directory stack.
+- `%cd -`: pop the directory stack and change to the last visited directory.

 ## Limitations and Sharp Edges

 Mojo is still young and growing fast, and this also applies to the REPL